pymc-devs/pymc-resources/README.md

 ## Ported chapters

 * Chapter 1, this chapter does not include code!
-* Chapter 2-11, fully ported :-)
+* Chapter 2-12, fully ported :-)
 * Chapter 13, partially ported :-|
-* Chapter 12 and 14, needs to be ported :-(
+* Chapter 14, needs to be ported :-(

 ## Contributing